-Six semester hours in courses offered by the biological sciences departments in the college are required.
+Six semester hours in courses offered by the biological sciences departments in the college (Microbiology, Plant Biology, Physiology, and Zoology) are required.
+Biochemistry taken from the Department of Chemistry and Biochemistry will also satisfy this requirement.
 This requirement cannot be satisfied in whole or in part by University Core Curriculum courses.
+However, certain courses chosen to meet this requirement may substitute for some of the University Core Curriculum requirements.
+A list of suggested courses designed to fulfill this requirement follows: